Eye-Tracking For Conversion Rate Optimisation

-Design characteristics that are identified as influencing user behaviour are then used as variables in predictive modelling and machine learning is employed to determine the optimal weight and combination of these characteristics.
+Design characteristics that are identified as influencing user behaviour are then used as variables in predictive modelling.
+Machine learning is employed to determine the optimal weight and combination of these characteristics.
 Predictions are regularly benchmarked against eye tracking and other user studies to measure the accuracy of the modelling.

 AttentionWizard from Sitetuners has partnered with Feng GUI to provide an evaluation of the visual effectiveness of landing pages by predicting what a person would most likely to look at.